fluxninja/aperture/docs/content/concepts/integrations/flow-control/resources/classifier.md

 Additionally, the _Flow Label_ is injected as baggage, so it will be available on every subsequent control point too (assuming you have [baggage propagation][baggage] configured in your system).
-If you're a [FluxNinja ARC plugin][plugin] user, such flow label will also be available for analytics.
+If you're a [FluxNinja ARC extension][arc] user, such flow label will also be available for analytics.

 :::note